aaronshahriari/.dotfiles/hyprland/hypr/README.md

 # Todo

 ## Now
-- [ ] setup wallpaper directory with random wallpapers
-- [ ] configure search tabs via rofi
-- [ ] configure hyprlock some more
-    - change time to not 24hr
 - [ ] figure out how kanshi interacts with hyprland config and how to use both
 - [ ] create wayland greeter when reboot/logout etc.